vinodkd/guts/src/book/01_size.md

 Or in BNF-ish syntax:

 		language  :=  operation+
-		program   :=  operation+
-		operation :=  ....smallest unit of code exec....
+		program   :=  operation+ where operation belongs to language operation :=  ....smallest unit of code exec....
 	                                                                                     --(2)

 ... which only highlights the fact that while we have a definition for Operation, we're not really close to using it to actually measure things.
-However, __if__ we knew how to size operations, this characterization seems to say intuitive that the size of a program is a summation of the size of the operations contained in it.
+However, __if__ we knew how to size operations, this characterization seems to intuitively say that the size of a program is a summation of the size of the operations contained in it.
 In handwavy formulas, this can be expressed as:

 		size(program)      = sum(size(operation)) for all operations in the code
 		assuming